Katy Perry Will Compete With Arch Enemy Taylor Swift On The Charts

 “One dancer, Lockhart Brownlie, claimed that during the tour with Taylor, Katy’s people reached out to see if he and two other dancers (Scott Myrick and Leah Adler) would perform on the world tour for Katy’s album Prism, released in 2013 — the only drawback being that they would have to leave Taylor’s tour before its completion.
 All three agreed to these term.”

-The article adds that Brownlie had a closer relationship with Perry, and that he wasn’t doing a lot of dancing during Taylor’s shows anyway.
+The article adds that Brownlie had a closer relationship with Perry and that he wasn’t doing a lot of dancing during Taylor’s shows anyway.
 Soon, Taylor Swift came out with the song “Bad Blood,” which she described non-specifically about Katy Perry.

 “For years, I was never sure if we were friends or not.
 She would come up to me at awards shows and say something and walk away, and I would think, ‘Are we friends, or did she just give me the harshest insult of my life?
 Then last year, the other star crossed a line.
 She did something so horrible,” Swift told Rolling Stone in a 2014 interview.